Career Resources / Nursing Licensure / Texas

 All applicants for a Texas nursing license must submit to a criminal background check.

-If you live in Texas, make an appointment to be electronically fingerprinted by MorphoTrust USA at one of their IdentoGo enrollment centers using this link, or download the TX Fingerprint Service Code form here and call 1-888-467-2080 to make an appointment.
+If you live in Texas, make an appointment to be electronically fingerprinted by MorphoTrust USA at one of their IdentoGo enrollment centers.
 You will be asked for the service code, which is 119TF2.
 Bring your photo identification and fee to your appointment.
 Personal checks and cash are not accepted.
 Your fingerprints will be submitted electronically to DPS and the FBI.
 You will not receive a printed fingerprint card.

 Step 5: Take the Texas Nursing Jurisprudence Examination

-There are 50 items on the jurisprudence examination and it should take you no more than two hours to complete.
+There are 50 items on the jurisprudence examination.
+It should take you no more than two hours to complete.
 To pass you must correctly answer 75% of the questions.
-It can be taken again after 24 hours if you do not pass.
+If you don’t pass, the exam can be taken again after 24 hours.
 The cost of the examination is included in your application.

 Step 6: Take the NCLEX